finnbuhse/MinimalTypes/README.md

     #include "MinimalTypes.h" <- This includes the library so the compiler can match the function definitions within the CPP component to the functions declared in the header file

-    #include MINIMAL_TYPES_INCLUDE <- This includes the addition headers that are not neccessary in the header file but are for the function definitions within the CPP component
+    #include MINIMAL_TYPES_INCLUDE <- This includes the additional headers that are not neccessary in the header file but are for the function definitions within the CPP component

     MINIMAL_TYPES_CPP <- This defines the neccessary function definitions for the library to work properly